5 Hot Marketing Career Areas Worth Checking Out

 Specific job titles that you might find in the advertising and brand management sector include account executive, account coordinator, account planner, advertising sales representative, brand specialist, and brand manager.
 Take a look at some additional career details for advertising account executives:

-- Top-paying provinces and territories—Alberta, Ontario, and Northwest Territories
+- Top-paying provinces and territories—Alberta, British Columbia, Ontario

 - Job outlook—Moderate across Canada with the exception of BC, Nova Scotia, Ontario, and Saskatchewan where the outlook is strong